mdpiper/dakota-experiments/experiments/hydrotrend-uq-1/README.md

 ## Notes

-* The value of `N_s` was chosen to be one tenth the number of points used in the 40 x 30 gridded parameter study used in the **hydrotrend-ps-2** experiment.
+* The value of `N_s` was chosen to be a tiny fraction of the number of points used in the 40 x 30 gridded parameter study in **hydrotrend-ps-2**.
-* Set ranges of `T` and `P` to avoid NaN returns, which give scipy.interpolate.griddata difficulties.
-* A seed value of 5 was chosen.
-The same seed should give same output.
+* A seed value of 17 was chosen to obtain repeatable results over multiple runs.